 March 29, 2018

-When the shaker vibrated at 538.1Hz (538.1 cycles per second), or at the external stimulus, the end of the beam responded with a much greater vibration.
+When the shaker vibrated at 538.1Hz (the same as the external stimulus), the end of the beam responded with a much greater vibration.
 The amplitude of the external stimulus was about 1G.
 The amplitude of the vibration of the end of the beam vibrated at 33.11G.
 The frequency of the stimulus was the same, or nearly the same, as the natural vibration frequency of the metal beam.

 There are several measurements that describe a resonance: transmissibility, bandwidth, and Q-factor.
 We will now turn to these measurements.